Changing an Income Tax Return That You Have Already Filed

 - Complete form TP-1.R-V, Request for an Adjustment to an Income Tax Return, and mail it to us.

-If the change concerns only the optimization of the transfer of tax credits from one spouse to the other, do not request the change.
+If the change concerns only the transfer of tax credits from one spouse to the other, do not request the change.
 We will make the adjustment to your income tax return when processing it.

-As a rule, you can only request an adjustment to an income tax return for a taxation year that ends in one of the ten calendar years preceding your request.
-For example, in 2017, you can claim a refund for the 2007 through 2016 taxation years.
+As a rule, you can only claim a refund after adjusting an income tax return for a taxation year that ends in one of the ten calendar years preceding your request.
+For example, in 2019, you can claim a refund for the 2009 through 2018 taxation years.
 However, the ten-year limit does not apply to the solidarity tax credit.
 If you forgot to claim the solidarity tax credit, click Claiming the Credit to find out what the deadline in that case is.